icons8/lunacy-docs/docs/tips.md

 # Hero section
 title: Tips and Tricks
-description: A chapter for those who prefer watching to reading docs
+description: A chapter for those who do not read docs
 icon: 'idea'

 # Micro navigation